-During 2017/18 we spent over £500k locally on high quality research, bringing our total expenditure since 1994 to over £6.6 million enabling us to fund 89 research projects in total.
+During 2018/19 we spent over £700k locally on high quality research, bringing our total expenditure since 1994 to over £7.25 million enabling us to fund 95 research projects in total.
 Despite the absence of a functioning local Assembly, we continue to try and influence policy decision makers by organising awareness events.
-We are currently focusing on Atrial Fibrillation (AF) and lack of high quality PE in Schools.
+We currently fund 17 research projects in Queens and Ulster Universities - 4 stroke project, 7 cardiac (including funding a PhD) and 6 respiratory.

-To support all this activity we have an Engagement and Income Generation team that are targeted with raising in excess of £4m a year, a marketing and communication team to keep our profile high and raise awareness of all these illnesses and a corporate services team to provide and support the necessary infrastructure.
+To support all this activity, we have an Engagement and Income Generation team that are targeted with raising in excess of £4m a year, a marketing and communication team to keep our profile high and raise awareness of all these illnesses and a corporate services team to provide and support the necessary infrastructure.